Skip to contents

 N 628 628 628

 Across both blends the weight parameter is positive but its interval includes zero, so the prime minister’s party does not measurably outweigh its partners in shaping the coalition’s financial profile, whether compared against equal weights or against seat share.
-The finance effect weakens slightly across the table, from -0.32 at baseline to -0.27 and then -0.21, staying negative throughout except for the last blend’s interval, which just touches zero.
-On fit, the PM-vs-equal-weights blend has the lowest DIC (3857 against the baseline’s 3872), with PM-vs-proportional in between (3867).
-The gap is small, and it comes from a parameter that cannot be distinguished from zero.
+The finance effect weakens slightly across the table, from -0.31 at baseline to -0.26 and then -0.22, staying negative throughout except for the last blend’s interval, which just touches zero.
+On fit, the PM-vs-seat-share blend has the lowest DIC (3854 against the baseline’s 3864), with PM-vs-equal-weights slightly above the baseline (3868).
+The gaps are small, and they come from a parameter that cannot be distinguished from zero.

 MCMC diagnostics